Can an Organic Mattress Cover Prevent Bed Bugs (And How)?

 • Full Encasement Design - The protector must completely encase your mattress on all six sides, not just cover the top and sides like a fitted sheet.

 • Material and Weave Density - The fabric must have a tight enough weave to prevent bed bugs from penetrating.
-Effective protectors use fabrics with pore sizes under 5 microns.
+Effective protectors utilize fabrics with pore sizes under 5 microns.
 Bed bugs measure 5-7 millimeters (3/16 to 1/4 inch) long, but the fabric needs to be impenetrable even to their eggs and nymphs.

 The MATTSHIELD Ultimate Sensitive Skin Bed Bug Mattress Protector is a good choice that ticks all these boxes.